prividentity/PrivateIdentity-Oldd/C#-SDK.md

 2. Frontal facial image is not successfully enrolled Ensure that the image is in ARGA and in PNG format.
 You may verify with images in ./img or ./img_a folder in the package

-3. I don't have Visual Studio IDE installed in my machine You may install Visual Studio Community edition from https://visualstudio.microsoft.com/downloads/
+3. I don't have Visual Studio IDE installed on my machine You may install Visual Studio Community edition from https://visualstudio.microsoft.com/downloads/

 4. How do I get thresholds and check values for different comparisons, such as for is-valid ?